waynodiablo/Oystercard/further_javascript/03_output_to_do_list_as_html.md

 [Back to the Challenge Map](00_challenge_track.md)

-In order to display a list of to dos to the user, they need to be represented as HTML.
-In this challenge, you'll write code that outputs a to do list model as an HTML list.
+In order to display a list of to dos to the user, they need to be converted to HTML.
+In this challenge, you'll write code that outputs a to do list model as an unordered HTML list.

-You could create the HTML through string concatenation, or use Mustache templates.
+You could create the HTML through string concatenation, or use the Mustache templating library.

 ### Learning objectives covered

-- Implement a simple templating system.
+- Implement a simple template.

 ### To complete this challenge, you will need to: